tomasherceg/dotvvm-docs/Controls/builtin/EmptyData/output.md

-The control renders the contents if and only if `DataSource` is empty or null.
+The control renders the contents if and only if `DataSource` is empty or `null`.
 Optionally you can enable wrapper tag rendering using the `RenderWrapperTag` property.
 The tag name can be changed using the `WrapperTagName` property.

 ```DOTHTML